 Everything clears up by the next block.
-There’s burnt down apartment buildings on one side and on the other, a decrepit brick school building that is catastrophically collapsed from the roof in.
-Kay takes her usual slow and steady pan of the area as she continues forward, pausing to gaze up at the tops of paulownia and ailanthus trees that have managed to take hold on the still-in-tact upper floors of the school.
+There’s burnt down apartment buildings on one side and on the other, a decrepit brick school building that is partially collapsed from the roof in.
+Kay takes her usual slow and steady pan of the area as she continues forward, pausing to gaze up at the tops of paulownia and ailanthus trees that have managed to take hold on the still-in-tact upper floors of the school, branches poking out from shattered windows and voids in concrete.
 The only things she hears are the layered songs of city birds and the dancing corner store signage up ahead.

 WATER flap flap

 CLEAN WATER flap

 She wants the water.
 Her spit is sour and hard to clear out her mouth.
 She is gonna fill this whole fucking jug up, maybe try to put another one on the fold-out dolly if she can manage.
 The arctic blue flag, with darker blue writing in a brisk, icy white outline, beckons her to the possibility.

 None of this feels right, though.
 She hasn’t seen or heard anyone since the other night and now not today on this street either.
 Her mind jumbles with outstanding checklist items that she’s put off for weeks—get supplies, pack up, sign up for a gig on the bulletin board and be out… But that shit made her wanna sleep every time she thought about it.
 Stupid.

 Kay steps up on the crumbling curb in front of the store.
 She hears talking.
 The door is open.
 A familiar smell that’s both stale and rancid stuffs her nostrils.

 “Hello?” she offers, stepping in.
 The electronic perimeter chime on the door rings and glitches mid-ring.